Kingston, IL

 6.75% of the population for whom poverty status is determined in Kingston, IL (78 out of 1.16k people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 25 - 34, followed by Females 12 - 14 and then Females 35 - 44.

-The most common racial or ethnic group living below the poverty line in Kingston, IL is White, followed by Hispanic and Other.
+The most common racial or ethnic group living below the poverty line in Kingston, IL is false, followed by false and false.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.